 Peak Design Everyday Sling

-- Camera bag inserts organize drone kits, mirrorless/SLR camera kit, or a DSLR camera and accessories.
+- Camera bag inserts organize drone kits, mirrorless kit, or a compact camera and accessories.

 - Convertible, reversible strap for cross-body sling and fanny pack/waist bag carry.

 If a messenger bag is a bit too bulky for your taste, Peak Design offer an excellent and compact item in their Peak Design Everyday Sling bag.

 It has 5l of storage in the main compartment and can easily fit a mirrorless camera plus 1-2 additional lenses.
 If you’re not on the mirrorless bandwagon yet, it can fit a DSLR with a single lens.